RicardPolonais/FirstCrawlRepo/Explanation.md

         * then it checks if the new Url is not already checked or marked as error
         * if it's new, then it runs the same function recursively (crawlPage()) with the new Url
     * at the end the first instance of the function saves the last crawl time
-        * I save results as indexes and flips it back to "normal" mode if I need to.
+        * It saves results as indexes of an array, but it makes no difference here.
+Saving it as indexes helps to check duplicates and to unset if needed.
 * after crawling all Urls:
     * the results are saved to "database" as arrays (first "Delete the sitemap.html file if it exists")
     * the sitemap is saved as html with information about errors